jojobear2020/Cryptocurrencies/README.md

 # Cryptocurrencies

+Project Objective:

-Machine learning using unsupervised algorithms:
+## Machine learning using unsupervised algorithms

 * preprocess data;
 * cluster data using K-means algorithm;
 * determine the best amount of centroids for K-means using the elbow curve;